-- *2 cups fresh corn cut from from approximately 2 ears or organic frozen corn
+- 2 cups corn cut from from approximately 2 ears or organic frozen corn

-- *two 15-ounce cans or one 28-ounce can of organic black beans, drained and rinsed (or soak and then cook an equivalent amount of dried beans)
+- 30 oz black beans two 15-ounce cans or one 28-ounce can, drained and rinsed (or soak and then cook an equivalent amount of dried beans)

-- *Coarse sea salt and finely ground black pepper
+- coarse sea salt and finely ground black pepper to taste

 - Combine rinsed quinoa and water in a large pot and bring to a boil.
 Cover and reduce the heat to a simmer.
 Cook for 10-15 minutes, until all of the water has been absorbed.